The-WebOps-Club/the-webops-club.github.io/_posts/2017-02-07-basics-of-webops-html-css-js.markdown

 Greetings from The WebOps Club, CFI!

 Thank you for turning up for the session.
-Here are some resources to guide yourself into more HTML CSS and JS.
+Here are some resources to guide yourself into more HTML CSS and JS:

 - [HTML Dog][htmldog] has some good beginner tutorials, examples and references for HTML, CSS and JavaScript
 - [W3Schools][w3schools] provides good reference for HTML tags, CSS properties and JS syntax